zreyn/alfred/README.md

-# sir_henry
+# alfred
-This is a fun personal project where I take a Halloween skeleton pirate and have him talk to people when he sees them.
+This is a fun personal project where make a personal home assistant that runs entirely locally (except tools like web searches and API calls)

 On an Ubuntu machine with an NVIDIA GPU:
 ```